tobega/tailspin-v0/TailspinReference.md

 To call templates with parameters, set the values after the identifier by an at-sign and a [structure literal](#structure-literal) where the keys in the structure must match the defined parameters, e.g. with the above definition `3 -> add&{addend: 4} -> !OUT::write` will print `7`.

+Since parameters are defined in a structure literal, they will be subject to the [typing rules](#types) and [autotyping](#autotyping).
+If the parameter name already has a type defined (or autotyped), it will use the defined type, otherwise it will define a new local type.

 ## Streams
 Streams occur when zero or more values are created as the _current value_.
 Streams are processed by